Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/Frontend/dev/decision.md

 ## Must-haves and Nice-to-haves of Issue 7

 While working on the PWA, a dedicated list of must-haves and nice-to-haves was published.
-While all must-haves are implemented, some nice-to-haves could not be implemented because of time constrains.
+While all must-haves are implemented, some nice-to-haves could not be implemented because of time constraints.

 ### Must-haves